Wanyūdō: Legends

 One of the most famous legends comes from Kyoto, Japan.
-As Wanyudo rolled through the town, a woman peeked out her window at him.
-Wanyudo told her "Instead of looking at me, have a look at your own child!"
+As Wanyūdō rolled through the town, a woman peeked out her window at him.
+Wanyūdō told her "Instead of looking at me, have a look at your own child!"

 She looked down at her baby to find him lying on the floor in a pool of blood with his legs missing.

 When she looked back outside at the demon, she saw her baby's legs in his mouth as he ate them.